scunnac/tantale/README.md

 - Documentation is also minimal and not necessarily up-to-date.
 - If you feel like contributing, that is great, please send me an email: sebastien.cunnac@ird.fr
 - tantale has been written with only Linux systems in mind and will very likely not work on other OS (eg Windows)
-- Some of Tantale wrappers use code written in other languages.
+- Some of tantale wrappers use code written in other languages.
 For them to work, you must ideally have Java and Perl on the PATH in your system.
 - Perl scripts (Talvez & DisTAL) used in tantale require a number of perl libraries.
 Upon experimenting a bit we realized it was more convenient to include those libraries in tantale.
 The consequence is that those files cause tantale to occupy a **lot** of disk space...